dboddie-canonical-work/disgorged-docs/build-and-publishing-example.rst

    </h2>

-During our `Build your own snap with Snapcraft <snapcraft-quickstart.md>`__ series of How-tos, we’ve been through an overview of the snap ecosystem, focused on the Snapcraft tool, the contents and syntax of the snapcraft.yaml, we built a simple and then an intermediate-difficulty snap example illustrating the use of different components and keywords, and finally, we published the built snaps into the Snap Store.
+During our :ref:`Build your own snap with Snapcraft <snapcraft-quickstart>` series of How-tos, we’ve been through an overview of the snap ecosystem, focused on the Snapcraft tool, the contents and syntax of the snapcraft.yaml, we built a simple and then an intermediate-difficulty snap example illustrating the use of different components and keywords, and finally, we published the built snaps into the Snap Store.

 We’ve covered the required basics, and provided a baseline for developers looking to get started with the snaps.
-The next step is to build a snap of your own project, and one of the best places to start is with a `Platform walkthrough <creating-a-snap.md>`__.
+The next step is to build a snap of your own project, and one of the best places to start is with a :ref:`Platform walkthrough <creating-a-snap>`.
 These step through the same process for your chosen platform, whether that’s Rust, Python, cmake or Golang (among many others).